 Social responsibility means respect for the people around us.
-Each year Orangia AB gives 5% of the profits to the PMU organized assistance projects; Panzi Hospital in the DR Congo.
+Each year Orangia AB gives at least 5% of the profits to the PMU organized assistance projects; Panzi Hospital in the DR Congo.

 At the Panzi Hospital in Bukavu, DR Congo, they have specialized in surgical care after sexual violence.
 They take nearly 3000 affected women each year who receive rehabilitation, both physical and mental.
 Denis Mukwege, director and gynecologist at the Panzi Hospital, has this far received the Nobel peace prize, the Olof Palme Prize, the UN Human Rights Prize, the appointment African of the Year, twice the King Baudouin International Development Prize, Clintons Global Citizens Award, Right Livelihood Award and Fondation Chirac Prize for his commitment to support the thousands of women who are victims of sexual violence and war crimes in DR Congo.